Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *e) Engineering Department personnel ranking "Coordinator" through "Foreperson".*

-6) Classification of "High Command", or commonly referred to as "Directorate" is bestowed upon the following ranks of each department.
+6) Classification of "Directorate" is bestowed upon the following ranks of each department.

 *a) Department of Operations personnel ranking “Class - X Commandant” through “Executive Drone”.*